AgenaTrader/Tutorials/sources/Example_Indicator_Condition_Strategy_Advanced/README.md

 #Strategy
 Of course we are following the same procedure as in our condition.
 We create a variable of the indicator class, we initalize this variable during the OnStartUp() method and we use the object in our OnBarUpdate() method.
-Please pay attention because of backtesting reasons if we use the advanced mode we need at least two bars!
+Please pay attention while backtesting with the parameter "Orders Handling Mode = Advanced", in this case we need at least two bars!

 ```cs
 //Because of backtesting reasons if we use the advanced mode we need at least two bars!